 For 10 years, DOE contracted with USEC to maintain the gaseous diffusion plant in a safe configuration.
 Initially, the process equipment was kept in Cold Standby, capable of restart if the need arose.
 Eventually, the plant transitioned to Cold Shutdown where systems were permanently disengaged and equipment was prepared for eventual decommissioning.

-In 2011, USEC transitioned contractual obligation for the gaseous diffusion plant to DOE’s contractor for decontamination and decommissioning.
+In 2011, USEC returned the gaseous diffusion plant facilities to DOE for decontamination and decommissioning.

 Portsmouth Virtual Museum

 DOE launched the Portsmouth Gaseous Diffusion Plant Virtual Museum website, www.portvirtualmuseum.org, to preserve the rich history of its southern Ohio plant that supported the nation’s nuclear weapons program.
 The public can view photos, watch interviews with current and former workers who share historical accounts, and browse old newsletters on the Portsmouth Gaseous Diffusion Plant from as far back as the early 1950s with the touch of a computer keyboard or screen.